ptdtan/SignacBenchmark/README.md

-# HuyMarkerBenchmark
+# SignacBenchmark

-The goal of HuyMarkerBenchmark is to validate the performance and accuracy of many marker genes finding methods like Seurat negbinom, edgeR-based, MAST, and Signac's
+The goal of SignacBenchmark is to validate the performance and accuracy of many marker genes finding methods like Seurat negbinom, edgeR-based, MAST, and Signac's

 ## Installation